Chart Color Schemes

 Doncaster East has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 25 projects that could affect this region.
-Notable projects include The Pines Retirement Living, Arden Residences Doncaster East, 1-15 Andersons Creek Road Mixed Use Development, and 1026-1030 Doncaster Road Luxury Apartments.
-The following list details those most relevant.
+AreaSearch has identified 25 projects that may affect this region.
+Notable ones include The Pines Retirement Living, Arden Residences Doncaster East, 1-15 Andersons Creek Road Mixed Use Development, and 1026-1030 Doncaster Road Luxury Apartments.
+Below is a list of those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.